Imagine what your life would look like with no rent or mortgage payment.

 “It’s taken me about a month to find a contractor willing to put the permit in his name, do the site plan drawings, and take on all of the other nitpick items to appease the rental inspectors.”

 City inspectors don’t have a sense of humor when you fail to cross every T and dot every I. They will lay their vengeance upon thee like Samuel L. Jackson in Pulp Fiction if you don’t toe their line.

 What about the renters?
 Any trouble with them?

 Tim says they’ve been pretty easy, both as neighbors and as renters.
-“Just small things—I like to play music when I get home from work while I’m doing things, and they have an 18-month old.
-I wait until they are up from their nap at around 5:15.
+He hasn’t changed much about his lifestyle: “Just small things — I like to play music when I get home from work while I’m doing things, and they have an 18-month old.
+So I just wait until they are up from their nap at around 5:15.”